 Address: 3734 N Lockwood Ave, Chicago, IL 60641

 Options for exercise could include play time in the backyard, preferably fenced, or taken for walks several times a day.
-Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or teaching them new tricks.
-Certain outdoor activities like swimming, hiking, retrieving balls or flying discs can provide a good outlet for expending energy.
+Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or learning new tricks.
+Certain outdoor activities like swimming, hiking,and retrieving balls or flying discs can provide a good outlet for expending energy.
 If you live in an apartment, even short walks in the hallways can give your dog some exercise, especially during inclement weather.
-Training for dog sports like agility, obedience and rally can also be a great way to give your dog exercise.
+Training for dog sports like agility, obedience, and rally can also be a great way to give your dog exercise.

 Some dogs may be faced with health challenges in their lives, but the majority of Slovakian Hounds are healthy dogs.
 Working with a responsible breeder, prospective owners can gain the education they need to learn about specific health concerns within the breed.

 A well-known type of hunting dog since antiquity, today’s breed was first recognized in the 1870s.
 The first written references about the Slovensky Kopov date back to the 17th and 18th centuries, when it was forbidden to cross this breed with others.
 This suggests that the Kopov had already earned recognition among hunting circles.
 The name “Kopov” is derived from the Hungarian word “kopo” meaning scent hound.
 The breeds Brandlbracke (Austrian Black and Tan Hound), Chart Polski, and Magyar Agar (Hungarian Greyhound) are believed to have been used in this breed’s background.

 A more unified approach to breeding Kopovs began in 1915, when a series of regulations on hound dogs forbid the use of tall breeds for chasing down deer.
 This was also a time when the color pattern of Kopovs began to be standardized.